pconwell/scripts/servers.md

 ## Set up RAID Arrays
-> This will take a WHILE.
-Initiating a large RAID can take 24+ hours.
+> This can take a while.

 1. Boot into RAID Controller (ctrl + R during boot)
-2. Set up RAID as desired
-3. Wait

-> Make sure RAID is set to write back (not write through).
+2. Set up RAID as desired.
+Make sure RAID is set to force write back (not write through).
 Write through is 'safer', but much slower.
+  - VD0 --> RAID 1 136.125 GB
+  - VD1 --> RAID 6 3.636 TB
+3. Initalize both RAIDs and wait for background initialization to complete.
+This will take about 3 hours.

+> You can probably start using the array before the background init is complete, but it doesn't take too long and there is some information that suggets that trying to use more space on the array that the percentage of background init completed will cause issues.
+Better safe than sorry.

 ## Ubuntu
 > Base Operating System